 Click View in project.
 If you missed the notification, click Projects in the breadcrumb and select your project.

-From your project, go to Models.
+From your project Assets, go to Models.
 You should see your newly saved model.
 Click the three-dot icon, and then click Promote.

 The next page lets you pick which space to deploy to.
 Pick the one you created in step 4, and click Promote.